AnacondaRecipes/tensorflow-feedstock/recipe/README.md

 We are moving back to using this feedstock as of tensorflow 2.17.0.

+This isn't a fork of conda-forge's feedstock.
+Whoever works on this and wishes to bring changes from the conda-forge feedstock should pull conda-forge's changes and reapply changes made in this PR on top of that.

 To build a conda TensorFlow package with or without GPU support you can use docker and the `build-locally.py` script.